misprintt/mockatoo/README.md

 - added support for Haxe 3.1
 - removed dependency on tink_macros
 - removed support for haxe 2.x
+- issue #21 automatic injection of `Matcher.any` for missing arguments on stubs

 ### New in 2.1.0